 Application and Interview Questions

 Your application process can include tests and examinations, as long as you do not include a genetic test as a condition of employment.
-Unlike other countries, Sweden does not have any legal limitations on requiring an applicant to undergo a medical exam or a drug or alcohol test.
-You can choose not to hire an applicant who does not consent to these tests.
+Once employed, you can require an employee to undergo a medical exam or a drug or alcohol test if needed for job-related health or safety issues.

 Where to Find Top Talent